 Please note: This tour is not accessible to guests in wheelchairs or with severe walking difficulties.
-Guests need to be able climb a 10 step ladder to get in/out of the Seahawk vessel.
+Guests need to be able to climb a 10-step ladder to get in/out of the Seahawk vessel.

 Duration: 4 hours (Roundtrip from cruise ship terminal.)